ryujinx-mirror/ryujinx-games-list/README.md

  {
 	"title_id":
 	[
-		"0100000000000000", // Game title ids who can be found on swithbrew or in your gamedump too.
+		"0100000000000000", // Game title ids which can be found on swithbrew or in your gamedump as well.
 		"0100000000000001", // You can add more of them if game is multi region.
 		"0100000000000002", // Or if there is an update of the game.
-		"XXXXXXXXXXXXXXXX", // If you can't found title id, use "XXXXXXXXXXXXXXXX" one.
+		"XXXXXXXXXXXXXXXX", // If you can't found title id, use "XXXXXXXXXXXXXXXX" instead.
 		"etc..."
 	],
 	"name": "Cave Story+",           // Game name in clean version (folder name is a raw version).